On the stability and ergodicity of adaptive scaling Metropolis algorithms: Stability

 Let $\delta_2>0$ be sufficiently small to satisfy Lemma \ref{lemma:half-space} with the choice $\epsilon=M^{-2}$.

-Choose a small enough $a\in\R$ so that $\phi(a) M \le \min\{\delta_1,\delta_2\}$.
-Let $s\le a$, denote $r_s \defeq \phi(s)M$, and write for any $x\in L_\lambda$
+Choose a small enough $a\in\R$ so that $2\phi(a) M \le \min\{\delta_1,\delta_2\}$.
+Let $s\le a$, denote $r_s \defeq \phi(s)M$, and write for any $x\in L_{t_0}$

-since $r_s\le \delta_1$.
-Denote by $T$ the half-space from Lemma \ref{lemma:half-space}, such that $\ball(x,r_s)\cap T \subset \ball(x,r_s)\cap L_\lambda$ and the distance $d(x,T) \le M^{-2} r_s$.
+since $2r_s\le \delta_1$.
+Denote by $T$ the half-space from Lemma \ref{lemma:half-space}, such that $\ball(x,r_s)\cap T \subset \ball(x,r_s)\cap L_{t_0}$ and the distance $d(x,T) \le M^{-2} r_s$.
 One obtains

 where $\tilde{T}$ is the half-space with the boundary plane $P$ parallel to the boundary of $T$, and passing through $x$.
-The last inequality follows from \eqref{eq:outer-epsilon} with the symmetry of $q_s$ and \eqref{eq:plane-epsilon}, respectively.
-The same estimate holds for any $x\in L_t$ with $t>0$.
+Lemma \ref{lemma:upper-proposal} yields the last inequality, specifically \eqref{eq:proposal-covering} with the symmetry of $q_\gamma$ and \eqref{eq:proposal-plane}.
+The same estimate clearly holds for any $x\in L_t$ with $t\in(0,{t_0})$.